LeoBasov/dsmc-python/README.md

 # 4. Test Cases
 All test cases were performed using Argon.
-The gass properties are as follows:
+The gas properties are as follows:

 | gas | $\sigma_T / m^2$ | $m / kg$   |
 |:---:|:----------------:|:----------:|